PARAMGALHOTRA/temp-medminder-snapshot/blueprint.md

 # MedMinder Application Blueprint

 ## Overview

-MedMinder is a Flutter application designed to help users manage their medications.
-It allows users to track their medication schedules, receive reminders, and reorder their prescriptions.
-The app is built with Flutter and uses Firebase for backend services such as authentication and data storage.
+MedMinder is a Flutter application designed to help users manage their medication schedules effectively.
+It provides features for adding, tracking, and receiving reminders for medications, a functionality that is achieved through the use of a backend service that sends notifications to the users.
+The application leverages Firebase for backend services, including user authentication, data storage and scheduled notifications.

-## Project Style, Design, and Features

-### Style and Design
+## Style and Design

-*   **Theming**: The app uses a modern, clean design with a light and dark theme.
-The color scheme is based on Material Design 3 principles, with a primary color of `#4A90E2`.
-The typography is based on the `Manrope` and `GoogleFonts` font families.
+- **Theme:** The app uses a modern, clean design with both light and dark themes, powered by Material Design 3.
-*   **Layout**: The app uses a bottom navigation bar for main navigation and has a consistent layout across all screens.
-*   **Components**: The app uses a variety of Material Design components, including cards, buttons, icons, and text fields.
+- **Fonts:** Google Fonts (Manrope, Oswald) are used for a clean and readable typography.
+- **Layout:** The layout is designed to be intuitive and user-friendly, with a focus on clear navigation and information hierarchy.

-### Features
+## Features

-*   **Authentication**: Users can sign in to the app using their email and password.
+- **User Authentication:** Secure user sign-up and login functionality using Firebase Authentication.
-*   **Medication Tracking**: Users can add, edit, and delete their medications.
-Each medication has a name, dosage, and schedule.
+- **Medication Management:** Users can add, edit, and delete their medications, including details such as name, dosage, and frequency.
-*   **Reminders**: Users receive notifications to remind them to take their medications.
+- **Smart Reminders:** The app sends timely notifications to remind users to take their medications.
-*   **Order Medicines**: Users can view their current medications and contact pharmacies to reorder them.
+- **Inventory Tracking:** Users can track their medication inventory and receive alerts when it's time to refill.
-*   **History**: Users can view a history of their medication intake.
-*   **Profile**: Users can view and edit their profile information.
+- **Profile Management:** Users can manage their profile and app settings, including notification preferences and theme selection.
+- **Onboarding:** A simple onboarding flow to introduce new users to the app's features.

+## Backend Services

+- **Scheduled Medication Notifier:** A Cloud Function that runs every hour to check for upcoming medications and sends push notifications to users.
+- **Daily Medication Completion Reset:** A daily Cloud Function that resets the completion status of all medications, ensuring users start each day with a fresh medication schedule.

-## Current Change: Fix Order Screen and Refactor
+## Current Plan

-### Plan and Steps

-1.  **Delete redundant file**: Deleted the `lib/screens/orders_screen.dart` file to remove confusion and redundancy.
-2.  **Correct navigation**: Updated `lib/screens/app_shell.dart` to point the "Orders" tab to the correct `OrderScreen`.
-3.  **Refactor `OrderScreen`**: Refactored `lib/screens/order_screen.dart` to:
-    *   Fetch medication data from Firestore instead of using a hardcoded list.
-    *   Display an "empty cabinet" message when no medications are available.
-    *   Remove hardcoded colors and use `Theme.of(context)` for a cleaner and more maintainable codebase.
-4.  **Fix syntax error**: Corrected a syntax error in `lib/screens/order_screen.dart` where the entire file was wrapped in a multi-line string.
+- **Run Application:** Launch the application to ensure all recent changes and bug fixes have been correctly implemented and that the new backend services are working as expected.